Policy on UW Graduate Student Travel Funds (PDF)

 - The graduate school has a fixed amount of money for this purpose, and once the money is gone, no more requests will be funded.

 - The graduate school maximum per request is $300. for domestic travel and $500.00 for international travel.
 When necessary AL&L will try to supplement this in modest amounts to the extent department funds allow.

-- Travel funds are available only for graduate students who have had papers officially accepted for presentation at recognized academic or scholarly meetings.
+- Travel funds are available only for graduate students who have had papers officially accepted for presentation at recognized academic or scholarly meetings or for students who are actively participating in an academic workshop or symposium.

 - Please note that you must be currently enrolled (NOT on leave) to receive this funding.